-- 6.1 You include a clear line-item budget and narrative budget for the federal amount and non-federal amount.
+- 6.1 Include a clear line-item budget and narrative budget for the federal amount and non-federal amount.
 The budget and budget narrative clearly explain how the funds requested are necessary for the program.
 You include the costs of sending a staff person to attend the required trainings and meetings.
-(0 to 5 points) - 6.2 You detail how much it will cost to implement and operate the project.
+(0 to 5 points) - 6.2 Detail how much it will cost to the project.
 You also explain how much additional funding, in addition to the federal funds from this award, is required.
 You describe the source of those funds and how all funds will follow federal and programmatic regulations.
-(0 to 5 points) - 6.3 You describe how you will ensure proper oversight of federal funds and funded activities.
+(0 to 5 points) - 6.3 Describe how you will ensure proper oversight of federal funds and funded activities.
 (0 to 5 points)